nhrap-dev/HHIT/README.md

 ## Requirements

 The HHIT requires Hazus, conda, and an active internet connection.
-If you haven't already, follow this [README](https://github.com/nhrap-dev/Environment-Setup/tree/update-README) to setup your machine with miniforge and conda before trying to run HHIT.
+Follow the [README](https://github.com/nhrap-dev/Environment-Setup/tree/update-README) to setup your machine with miniforge and conda before running HHIT.

 ## To Use

-**1. Download zip folder of tool from GitHub, unzip**
+**1. Download zip folder of tool from GitHub, then unzip**

 ![Download Release HHIT](Python_env/assets/images/DownloadReleaseHHIT.jpg "Download Release HHIT")